 The language of Rule 23 has been amended as part of the general restyling of the Criminal Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
 These changes are intended to be stylistic only.
+In current Rule 23(b), the term "just cause" has been

 In current Rule 23(b), the term "just cause" has been replaced with the more familiar term "good cause," that appears in other rules.
-No change in substance is
+No change in substance is intended.